 It’s so beautiful!!
 I might not say that…but it is!)

 Gorgeous pendant in a beautiful woman, a creator can’t ask for better match:

 The trick there, is to use the actual solder wire to hang the nixie (using the double sided tape as insulator) and have the 12V RC Li-Po battery and driver, hanging in the back.
 Yep, the girl has 200Vac around her neck, however, was well aware of the fact, and we were careful not to let it touch her skin.

-Recently, I found the nixie again(with the solder wire still around it) and altough that was a while ago and I no longer speak with her, I thought Imight give it a second round, with more time, resources and knowledge.
+Recently, I found the nixie again(with the solder wire still around it) and altough that was a while ago I thought I might give it a second round, with more time, resources and knowledge.
 And because a nixie pendant/pin, would be awesome.

 If you look at the old EL-transformer, it was big, bulky and, well, not suited for the task.
 In the meantime between that hack and this one, I had been playing around with flash tubes and drivers.
 I learned tons of things about flash, high voltage and xenon lamps (besides NOT discharging 10 photoflash caps in your finger, it HURTS).